-25% on Lifetime Pro €39€29Grab the deal

 The 18th and 19th centuries saw blindfold chess evolve from curiosity to competitive sport:

-• 1783: French master Philidor gave the first major blindfold exhibition in London, playing 3 games simultaneously
+• 1783: French master Philidor gave a celebrated blindfold exhibition at Parsloe's Coffee House in London, playing 3 simultaneous games (winning two, drawing one)

-• 1858: Paul Morphy played 8 blindfold games simultaneously in Paris, stunning the chess world
+• 1858: Paul Morphy played 8 blindfold games simultaneously at the Café de la Régence in Paris, stunning the chess world

-• 1876: Joseph Blackburne played 16 simultaneous blindfold games in London
+• 1876: Johannes Zukertort played 16 simultaneous blindfold games in London, a new world record at the time

 • 1900s: The era of blindfold specialists began, with players dedicating careers to the art